cghael/21_school_fillit/SOLUTION.md

 	............BBBB
 	........C...CCC.

 Oops!
 We lost all rows with name = 'D'.
 Thats wrong.
-Our program should notice this and decide, that the series that we chose this time as the solution is not suitable.
-We go back, uncover all covered rows and choose another wor with the same name (in our case it's 'A').
+Our program should notice this and decide, that the row, that we chose this time as the solution is not suitable.
+We go back, uncover all covered rows and choose another row with the same name (in our case it's 'A').

 And thats the main algo.
 We finished, when goal_row->down->name = '!', because this is the name of one single node - the root first node.
 And if we reach this node, we find the decision.